mahadi-hasan-kamrul/postman-api-testing-library-concept/README.md

 ## Test Execution
 Tests are executed using Postman Collection Runner with CSV-driven inputs.

+## How to Run
+1. Import the collection from `collections/`
+2. Import the CSV file from `data/`
+3. Set `base_url` and environment variables
+4. Run the collection manually or using Newman

 ## Tools & Technologies
 - Postman
 - JavaScript